DiamondLightSource/pytac/docs/index.rst

 Python Toolkit for Accelerator Controls
 =======================================
-Python Toolkit for Accelerator Controls (Pytac) is a python library for accelerator commissioning and beam study.
+Python Toolkit for Accelerator Controls (Pytac) is a Python library intended to make it easy to work with particle accelerators.

 It is a framework that implements high level configure/run behaviour of control system components.
 Pytac  includes a set of API (Application Programming Interface) which is used for writing further scripts and interactive controls.
 The function of Pytac is to provide a scripting language for on-line control.